Lai89/BackEndTest/README.md

 ## Description

-This is an exercise to test the API PetStore ([Swagger UI] ( https://petstore.swagger.io/#/ "Pet Store")).
+This is an exercise to test the API PetStore in Swagger ( <https://petstore.swagger.io/#> ).
 Test case description can be found in the collection documentation.

 ## How To